 Bioidentical hormones are derived from natural plant sources, such as soy or yam, and then designed in a lab to be structurally identical to the hormones naturally produced by the human body.
 When a physician prescribes bioidentical hormone replacement therapy, many of these prescriptions are custom compounded at a compounding pharmacy, allowing patients to get the correct dose specifically recommended for optimizing health.

 On the other hand, there is conventional hormone replacement therapy (HRT).
-HRT uses synthetic hormones such as estradiol, methyl, progestin, and nandrolone and is typically prescribed by a traditional physician.
+HRT uses synthetic hormones which are typically prescribed by a traditional physician.
 The significant difference between synthetic hormones and bioidentical hormones is the construction.
 Because bioidentical hormones are structurally identical to natural hormones (endogenous hormones) that are produced by the body.
 Bioidentical hormones function on the same cellular level, connecting with the proper receptors and instructing the same arrangement of physiological reactions as natural hormones.

 Bioidentical hormone replacement therapy is the solution to symptoms and conditions associated with aging.
 Men experience natural hormone declines in testosterone throughout their lifespan.
 Low testosterone levels in men can be standard, and testosterone levels in men begin to drop as early as age 20, and progressively decline, causing noticeable effects around mid-life, such muscle loss, fatigue, erectile dysfunction, and irritability.
 When approaching age 70, testosterone levels in men reach an all-time low—measuring a mere fraction of what they were in his adolescence.